swedes5/Final_project_dsci510/README.md

 ### In this project, I was hoping to solve a fun question using data and see if the results made sense.
 Using a linear regression, could I determine what aspects of a Ferrari devalued the car and which aspects added value in order to "build the best value car".

 ## The Data:
   I gathered my own data by scraping the website: [Autotrader](https://autotrader.com) and also by downloading a comparison dataset from [Kaggle](https://www.kaggle.com/datasets/hellbuoy/car-price-prediction).
-My goal was to see how my data compared to a known useable dataset that many people hae used successfully for a similar useage goal.
+My goal was to see how my data compared to a known usable dataset that many people hae used successfully for a similar usage goal.
 I used the BeautifulSoup4 library in Python to scrape the autotrader website for about 2000 cars before cleaning and converted the data to a csv, which was very easy to compare to the downloadable csv from Kaggle.
 Initially, I had wanted to scrape more car samples and a wider variety, but the web scraping process is very time consuming and even scraping 2000 could take over 30 minutes.
 Another issue I came across was that not every element on a website is scrapable.
 Some items were not scrapable using the standard techniques and were locked behind JavaScript objects.
 Because of this challange, in my timeframe, I had scrape fewer unique values from the webpages than I hoped for.
  I had to try and be creative using my outside knowledge to create a few extra variables.
 For example, I know that the vast majority of Ferraris are rear wheel drive (rwd), but there are a few models that are all wheel drive (awd).
 Using this knowledge, if I could scrape the model name, then I also knew the drivetrain of the car as well and could use it as another feature.

 ## My Analysis: